spotinst/help/src/docs/ocean/getting-started/aks/README.md

 ![connect-aks-cluster-14](https://github.com/spotinst/help/assets/106514736/2d5b9386-453e-4ab4-994b-049832c9bd11)

-2. Set Scale method to Manual to enable manual scaling.
+2. Set the Scale method to Manual to enable manual scaling.
 This turns off auto-scaling using the Kubernetes cluster Auto-scaler.

 ![connect-aks-cluster-15](https://github.com/spotinst/help/assets/106514736/d3d6589f-b304-46d5-a54f-00e277388de4)

 3. Gradually reduce the user node pool node count to zero (the default system  node pool can only be scaled down to one node as Ocean does not manage the Kubernetes control plane) in order to scale down unmanaged node pools.

-To reduce down-time for critical workloads while migrating, you can:
+To reduce downtime for critical workloads while migrating, you can:

 * launch some nodes in the VNGs you previously created.
 Select **VNG Actions** and in the dropdown menu, select **Launch nodes**.
 Specify the number of nodes to launch (3-5 nodes).
-* or increase VNG minimum node count to approximately 5 nodes.
+* or increase the VNG minimum node count to approximately 5 nodes.
 * or add VNG headroom (manual) for approximately 16 vCPUs and memory 32 GiB.

 For large clusters with more than 20 nodes, scale down nodes in batches, approximately 2-5 nodes at a time.
 This reduces workload downtime and provides sufficient time for Ocean to scale up nodes.